 Whenever you feel an issue arising with your student, you should try to address it immediately.
 Open and honest conversations can often prevent a small issue from snowballing into a larger one.
 Some typical "teenage" issues you may face include communication struggles, poor academic performance, trouble getting along with friends and family, etc. If you are experiencing a persistent issue that requires extra assistance, we are here to help.
+It's important that you reach out to your Area Representative or CASE Headquarters right away.
 Our Student Services Department has an official problem-resolution process intended to get your student's program back on track.
 The process works as follows: